Efficient Computation of Sparse and Robust Maximum Association Estimators: Algorithm

 In the optimization problem derived from classical CCA, only the canonical vectors (of all orders) satisfy the stationarity condition.
 Theoretically, the algorithm could end up in a stationary point corresponding to the maximum association and the respective linear combinations of a different order.
-However, our simulations indicate that this is not a problem in practice, as the applied variant of gradient descent is able to escape local optima.
+However, our simulations indicate that this is not a problem in practice, as the applied variant of gradient descent can escape local optima.
+It is advisable to observe the optimization path and, if need be, adjust the parameters of the algorithm.
+In case the directions are derived in the wrong order, they can easily be sorted by applying a robust measure of association.
+Visualizations of the loss functions for both the inner and outer optimization loop of an example setting are given in Figure~\ref{fig:convergence_viz}.